- MySagePay login

 Payment fraud losses have been steadily increasing for nearly a decade with little sign of easing.
 The European Commission has intervened by placing strong customer authentication (SCA) requirements on participants to reduce fraud as one of the core components of PSD2.

-From the 14th September 2019, the expectation is for all ecommerce transactions to be processed via secured industry protocol such as 3D Secure.
-Online transactions will need additional authentication (with some exemptions).
+From March 2021, the expectation is for all ecommerce transactions to be processed via secured industry protocol such as 3D Secure.
+Ecommerce transactions will need additional authentication (with some exemptions).

 Strong Customer Authentication requirements?

 SCA requires at least two independent factors in the authentication process.
 The three available factors for authentication are listed below.